-- Johnny’s Salad Elegance seasoning salt or McCormick’s Salad Supreme Seasoning - adds so much flavor to this pasta salad
+- Johnny's Salad Elegance seasoning salt or McCormick's Salad Supreme Seasoning - adds so much flavor to this pasta salad

 Some pasta is healthier than others.
 If you're watching your carbs or want to add more protein to your diet, be sure to choose whole grain pasta to get the most nutrition in each bite.
 Additionally, watch your portion sizes!

 It doesn't have to be!
 Choose a pasta salad with a light vinaigrette rather than a pasta salad laden with a heavy mayonnaise dressing.
 It will help you enjoy delicious pasta guilt free!

 Run cold water over the pasta and shake it well to get rid of the water.
 Pour a couple of tablespoons olive oil over the pasta and mix it with a spoon.
 That will keep it from sticking together.
 Refrigerate to cool completely.

 You should cool pasta before adding dressing - whether that's a creamy coleslaw dressing or Italian salad dressing - because hot pasta absorbs twice as much liquid as cold pasta!
 You'll end up with a clumpy lump of pasta that's overdressed, ewe!
 Nobody wants that!